TheDhejavu/personal-page/README.md

 ![licence](https://img.shields.io/github/license/thedhejavu/personal-page)

 ## About
 Personal page is a simple command-line tool for generating static personal page that is ready to be served by GitHub pages or any other server.
 This CLI generates your page from a series of question asked from you.
-It's customizable and comes with dark and light mode with any secondary color
+It's customizable and comes with dark and light mode.

 ## Demo
 [Demo](https://thedhejavu.github.io)